EBIO5460Fall2024/class-materials/00_fundamental_algorithms.md

 ```
 repeat very many times
     sample data from the population
-    fit the model
+    train the model
-    estimate the parameters
+    record the estimated parameters
 plot sampling distribution (histogram) of parameter estimates
 ```